hackfin/MaSoCist/README.md

 Quick start
 ------------

+Enter the masocist source directory, typically in $HOME/src/vhdl/masocist.

 1. Choose a configuration from an available set:

-> make which
+    make which

-  (select a configuration, e.g. 'virtualboard')
+2. select a configuration, e.g. 'virtualboard':

-> make virtualboard
+    make virtualboard

 This would build all `$(BUILD_DUTIES)`, which are typically 'sim' for
 Simulation:

-> make all
+    make all

 If you change the configuration, you may have to clean the simulation (in worst case twice, if the kconfig tool decides to reconfigure):

-> make clean all
+    make clean all

-2. Build files for synthesis:
+3. Build files for synthesis:

-> make -C syn clean all
+    make -C syn clean all

-3. Open the project in syn/<FPGA_VENDOR>/<PLATFORM>
+4. Open the project in syn/<FPGA_VENDOR>/<PLATFORM>

 If files need to be added, you may use the TCL scripts that are generated when running 'make' for synthesis.

-4. Synthesize and hope for success :-)
+5. Synthesize and hope for success :-)

 Important: The build procedure for simulation builds the source differently than for synthesis (-DSIMULATION flag).
 Make sure to rebuild explicitely